HoiskolensChemikerforening/hc-backend/README.md

 python manage_migrations.py
 ```
 #### Load environment variables
-Check our secrets and paste them into Pycharm.
+Check our secrets in production and paste them into Pycharm.

 #### Load fixtures
 ```shell